 Please note that Prometheus will be removed from the Helm chart at some point, so the actual instructions will change and become obsolete.

 By default helm chart of prometheus operator comes with grafana and StackGres offer an integration to allow monitoring a StackGres cluster pod directly from the StackGres UI.
 There are various options to achieve it.

-StackGres includes three ways to perform such integration.
+StackGres includes two ways to perform such integration.